wired010/Docker-Provider/charts/azuremonitor-containers/README.md

 - [azure china cloud portal](https://aka.ms/azmon-containers-mooncake) for the clusters in Azure China Cloud
 - [azure us government cloud portal](https://aka.ms/azmon-containers-fairfax) for the clusters in Azure US Government Cloud

-If you need help with this chart, please reach us out through [this](mailto:askcoin@microsoft.com) email.
+If you need help with this chart, please reach us out by [creating a support ticket](https://azure.microsoft.com/en-us/support/create-ticket) in Azure.

 ## Custom resource